azsk/AzTS-docs/01-Setup and getting started/README.md

 ![SchedulerWebjobs](../Images/12_TSS_Scheduler_Webjobs.png)

 > **Note:** Functions are scheduled to run from UTC 00:00 time.
-You can also run the functions manually in sequence with an internval of 10 mins in each function trigger
+You can also run the functions manually in sequence with an interval of 10 mins in each function trigger

 Steps to trigger the functions

 Click on 'AzSK-AzTS-MetadataAggregator-xxxxx' function app present in scan hosting RG --> Click on 'Functions' tab --> Select 'ATS_1_SubscriptionInvProcessor' --> Click on 'Code + Test' --> Click 'Test/Run' --> Click 'Run'

-Similarly, you can trigger below functions with 10 mins internval.
+Similarly, you can trigger below functions with 10 mins interval.

  * ATS_2_BaselineControlsInvProcessor